Sanchitbajaj02/express-typescript-template/README.md

 ## 👋 Introduction

 This template provides a robust starting point for building Express applications with TypeScript.
 It includes essential configurations, scripts, and folder structures to streamline development.
 With built-in support for Type safety and modern tooling, developers can quickly set up scalable, maintainable server-side projects using best practices.
+This repository follows the Layered (N-Tier) Architecture pattern.

 ## ⚡ Project Status